CBD can be used in several ways. Applicable in oil, cream, conditioner, vaporizer oil, pills, and food.

 Science Daily reports that a highly inflammatory cell storm, in which a wave of immune cells became corrupted, was likely the leading cause of death in several virus outbreaks, including the 1918-1919 pandemic (which killed more than 50 million people) and recently the timing of the H1N1 swine flu (AKA) “bird flu”.

 In cases of acute lung disease caused by viruses, targeted therapy for cytokine storms appears beneficial.
 However, corticosteroid treatment is not a good option because it can worsen the lung infection associated with COVID-19.
-However, the Lancet notes that “immunosuppression is likely to be helpful in cases of excessive inflammation.”
+However, the Lancet notes that “immunosuppression is likely to help cases of excessive inflammation.”

 Can hemp calm a cell storm?